On minimum integer representations of weighted games: Simple games, complete simple games and weighted games

+So in order to check whether two weighted games are equivalent, it makes sense to have a closer look at the underlying discrete structure as a simple game, i.e.\ its characteristic function $\chi:2^N=\left\{U\mid U\subseteq N\right\}\rightarrow\{0,1\}$.
+As weighted games are complete simple games we often find it useful to represent the game using the matrix representation of the previous subsection, especially if we use different weighted representations for the same game or different weights within an equivalence class of voters.

-To decide whether complete simple games are weighted, we can utilize linear programs, see \cite{0943.91005} for an overview on other methods.
-A complete simple game is weighted \emph{if and only if} the following system of linear inequalities is feasible:
+To decide whether a given complete simple game is weighted, we can utilize a linear program; see \cite{0943.91005} for an overview on other methods.
+From Definition~\ref{def_weighted_voting_game} and the notion of minimal winning and maximal losing coalitions we can conclude that a simple game is weighted \emph{if and only if} the following system of linear inequalities is feasible: